- Impact Factor: 2.230*

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

 The journal’s policy is to have manuscripts reviewed by three expert reviewers.
-Global Spine Journal utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+Global Spine Journal utilizes a double-anonymized peer review process in which the reviewer and author’s names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to a Deputy Editor.
 The Deputy Editor then makes a recommendation to the Editor-in-Chief who then makes the final decision.
 Once the Editor-in-Chief makes a decision the paper is then returned to the author with all of the comments.
+Due to the high volume of submissions, all manuscripts go through a pre-screening process upon submission and prior to review.
+All articles are checked by a Deputy Editor before either proceeding with review or being desk rejected.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.